rmasiniexpert/rmasiniexpert/README.md

 the excellence of the results.

-Get in touch with me to leran more how you can make more money, helping people have what they want (**ethically!**)
+Get in touch with me to learn more about how you can make more money!

 <a href="https://twitter.com/rodrigo_masini"><img src="https://img.shields.io/twitter/follow/TerryTangYuan?label=Twitter&style=social" alt="Twitter"></a>